 Matthew's educational back ground is as diverse as his professional experience.
 He has recently added dual MBAs from Columbia Business School and the Berkeley Haas School of Business to his Ph.D. in Toxicology (University of Kentucky, College of Medicine) and B.S. in Chemistry (University of Tulsa, College of Engineering).
 He is board certified in toxicology (Diplomat of the American Board of Toxicology) and has earned a Certificate of Entrepreneurship from the Berkeley Haas School of Business.

-Matthew advises several start-ups in the healthcare and healthcare IT spaces and is currently a mentor for the Business Association of Stanford Entrepreneurial Students (http://bases.stanford.edu/) and a career coach for the Berkeley Haas School of Business.
+Matthew advises several start-ups in the healthcare and healthcare IT spaces and is currently a mentor for the Business Association of Stanford Entrepreneurial Students, Berkeley Haas School of Business, and UCSF Lean LaunchPad for the Life Sciences.
+He is also a partner at Rudius, a premium, boutique winery located in Napa Valley.